OmGautam/WordPhonicApp/README.md

-# Monkey Chunky App
+# Word Phonic App

-Monkey Chunky App is designed to help early stage readers practice reading words.
+This word phonic app is called the Monkey Chunky App and is designed to help early stage readers practice reading words.
 The user can enter any word and the app will break it down into phonic chunks.
 User can tap on the phonic chunks to hear the corresponding sound of the phones that make the word.